-Commissioned for the World Weather Network, a constellation of weather stations located across the world, and with the invitation of SAHA – Supporting Contemporary Art from Turkey, m-est.org is inviting nine artists and writers to publish texts and develop programs, focusing on the weather reporting of their respective locations.
+Commissioned for the World Weather Network, a constellation of weather stations located across the world, and with the invitation of SAHA – Supporting Contemporary Art from Turkey, m-est.org invites nine artists and writers to publish texts and develop programs, focusing on the weather reporting of their respective locations.
 The series intends to address the artistic strategies to measure, report, fabulate, and tell stories about the weather, air flows, circulation, and other high to low pressure aspects of our practices and cities.
-Scheduled for June 2022–June 2023, this long-year project is supported by the SAHA Art Initiatives Sustainability Fund 2021–2022.
+Scheduled for June 2022–June 2023, this long-year project is supported by the SAHA Art Initiatives Sustainability Fund 2021–2023.

 //